For more on this series, click here.

 #2 Truth: Pentecostals Believe in Speaking in Tongues

-There are two types of speaking in tongues generally recognized.
-One is seen as a personal prayer language, personally benefiting and building-up the one speaking.
+There are two types of speaking in tongues that are generally recognized.
+One is seen as a personal prayer language, personally benefiting and building up the one speaking.
 It’s also the one most highly criticized by those outside Pentecostal circles, considered “babbling” by some.

-The second type is the speaking of a known language for the benefit of the Church, which many biblical scholars believe is the speaking in tongues that took place in the Acts 2 Pentecost.
+The second type is speaking a known language for the benefit of the Church, which many biblical scholars believe is the speaking in tongues described in Acts 2.

 The Apostle Peter had to step in to calm the crowd down (Acts 2:14-21), reciting Joel 2:28-29 to help them understand what they were hearing and seeing.
 “And afterward, I will pour out My Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, and your young men will see visions.
 Even on My menservants and maidservants, I will pour out My Spirit in those days."